← Blog |

 Plan the exit strategy upfront

-Set a time limit before you start: 4–8 weeks on 1,200, then transition to 1,500 kcal for maintenance or reverse dieting.
-Clients who stay on aggressive deficits too long experience metabolic slowdown, where the body adapts and weight loss stalls despite the low intake.
+Set a time limit before you start: 4-8 weeks on 1,200, then transition to the 1,500 kcal plan for maintenance or a slow reverse diet.
+Clients who run aggressive deficits indefinitely hit metabolic adaptation, where the body downregulates energy expenditure and weight loss stalls.
+The exit plan is part of the prescription.

 Mistakes Coaches Make With 1,200 Calorie Plans